Skip to main content

 Caffeine blocks adenosine, the neurotransmitter that builds sleep pressure throughout the day.
 Caffeine has a half-life of 5 to 7 hours, so a 2 PM coffee can still be active at 9 PM.
 We often recommend a hard caffeine cut-off by 10 AM to 12 PM for sensitive sleepers.

-Waking at 3 AM is usually one of three things.
-It is alcohol or a late meal hitting your liver and blood sugar, cortisol surging from stress or low blood sugar, or perimenopausal hormone shifts in women.
+Waking at 3 AM is usually 1 of 3 things.
+It is alcohol or a late meal hitting your liver and blood sugar, cortisol surging from stress or low blood sugar, or perimenopausal hormone changes in women.
 We use wearable data, labs, and a sleep diary to figure out which is yours.

 Naps can be useful when kept short (10 to 25 minutes) and early in the afternoon.
 Long or late naps can blunt the sleep pressure you need that night.
 Patients with chronic insomnia usually do better avoiding naps for a stretch while we rebuild a strong sleep drive.